-Clabe and Leora Wilson, the couple just to the left of Grandmother Goff, just a year earlier had five sons in the military, two of them missing in action.
+Clabe and Leora Wilson, the couple just to the left of Grandmother Goff in her grass skirt, just a year earlier had five sons in the military, two of them missing in action.
 Three months later–August 9, 1945–their youngest son Junior was killed in a training accident.

 Delbert, their oldest son, and his little family came to Iowa to lived with Clabe and Leora near Perry.
 Another daughter was born.